mobley-trent/kaggle/README.md

 to understand the trends, challenges and tools used by data scientists and machine learning practitioners.

+3.Tesla Stock Price Analysis and Prediction with Deep Learning:
+In this notebook, we will first perform EDA on the Tesla stock prices dataset to understand the trends and patterns in the data.
+Next, we will use a LSTM deep learning model to predict future stock prices.

 ## Contributing
 If you find any errors or have suggestions for improvements, please feel free to open an issue or create a pull request.